Very much a collectors stone

 Cutting and Polishing this unique opal

-Boulder opal rough cutting and polishing is a specialized form of opal cutting.
+Cutting and polishing this stone is a specialized form of opal cutting.
 It can be a little messy because the boulder ironstone can stain your clothes if you are not careful so it’s good to have appropriate spray control and select machinery that allows the water to drain away rather than run in a muddy ‘soup’ as was the old way of doing it.
 The rough boulder opals are cut using a diamond blade and then cleaned up and shaped on an opal grinding wheel.
 Polishing is done with sandpapers and a leather lap or felt wheel with cerium oxide paste to get the final polish.
 Rubberized diamond wheels are also used very successfully for boulder opal cutting but more details of this can be found in our section on opal cutting.

 Many collectors keep polished and unpolished boulder opals as specimens or conversation pieces.
 The dark brown ironstone is a fantastic setting to display opal in and many jewelry stores that have opal jewelry will have a specimen to drape their jewelry over because it’s a great way to see the product from its original state to being able to be worn.